 Giles Turnbull - The Agile Comms author (yes, read it!) - talked about how various organisations remember their history.
 Often we get so caught up in doing the work in front of us that we miss important knowledge about how the organisation got to where it is now.

-Key takeaway: start weeknotes, be creative.
+Key takeaway: start week notes, be creative.
 Someone (maybe Giles?) will turn it into a history record one day.

 Embrace the power of product thinking

 This keynote by Alia Shafir, was less about Product Thinking itself but more about how you grow the capability of Product Thinking in a gigantic organisation like Bloomberg.
-However, we got a sneak peak in Bloomberg’s principles for good Product Managenet in the 4 Cs (Clarity, Competency, Collaboration and Consistency).
+However, we got a sneak peak in Bloomberg’s principles for good Product Management in the 4 Cs (Clarity, Competency, Collaboration and Consistency).

 The 4 Cs